 Converting a disk group that contains RAID-5 volumes and logs fails if there is insufficient space in the disk group to create an additional temporary RAID-5 log.

-The default private region size increased from 512KB to 1MB in release 3.2, and from 1MB to 32MB in release 5.0.
+The default private region size increased from 1MB to 32MB in release 5.0.